Academic and Student Services

 Islander Peer Educators

 The Islander Peer Educators are student leaders who are dedicated to helping Islanders stay informed about substance use and all dimensions of wellness.
-They are trained peer educators who want each Islanders to succeed, by practicing healthy behaviors and making wise choices.
-Through exciting events like Party House, Bond-Fire, late night alternative programming, and many more activities, the Peer Educators teaches facts about substance use, models healthy behaviors, and helps Islanders learn to unwind and party safely!
+They are trained peer educators who want each Islander to succeed, by practicing healthy behaviors and making wise choices.
+Through exciting events like Party House, late night alternative programming, and many more activities, the Peer Educators teach facts about substance use, model healthy behaviors, and helps Islanders learn to unwind and party safely!
 Find out more and get in touch at I-TEAM’s i-Engage page or email healthy@tamucc.edu.

 Intercollegiate Athletics